 UL is ranked world number two for International Student Happiness.
 94.5% of international students who studied at UL responded that they were happy with their study experience placing UL second out of 199 institutions across the globe.
-These results are from the I-Graduate International Student Barometer (ISB) 2018, a global benchmark for the international student experience.
+These results are from the I-Graduate International Student Barometer, a global benchmark for the international student experience.

 Other results from ISB included the UL International Office ranking number 1 out of 51 UK and Ireland universities.
 UL also scored highest for pre-arrival information for international students.
 Nationally, UL boasts the best access to and quality of, accommodation; the best campus environment; the best multi-cultural learning environment, the best library; the best internet access on arrival, the best formal welcome and the best sports facilities.

-Off-campus accommodation at Troy village is a 15 minute walk from the main university campus.
+Off-campus accommodation at Troy village is a 15-minute walk from the main university campus.
 The residential villages provide various maintenance and in-house inventory services.
-Residence rental fees includes facilities such as a swimming pool, sports gym and internet.
+Residence rental fees include facilities such as a swimming pool, sports gym and internet.

 The 148 hectare university campus is situated on the banks of River Shannon and surrounded by extensive parkland estates.
 It is one of the most picturesque campuses in Europe and the campus is ideally located for students to enjoy an active sporting and cultural life.
 Relaxing cycling and walking tours along the banks of River Shannon and the spectacular Living Bridge provide an opportunity to unwind in natural habitat, while a Farmers’ Market organised every Tuesday lets students witness an array of local produce.